 The accompanying unaudited condensed consolidated interim financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial statements and do not include all the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 The information furnished reflects all adjustments, consisting only of normal recurring items which are, in the opinion of management, necessary in order to make the financial statements not misleading.
-The consolidated financial statements as of December 31, 2018 have been audited by an independent registered public accounting firm.
-The accounting policies and procedures employed in the preparation of these condensed consolidated financial statements have been derived from the audited financial statements of Orbsat Corp F/K/A/ Orbital Tracking Corp. (the "Company") for the year ended December 31, 2018, which are contained in the Company's annual report on Form 10-K as filed with the Securities and Exchange Commission (the "SEC") on March 29, 2019.
-The consolidated balance sheet as of December 31, 2018 was derived from those financial statements.
+The unaudited financial statements for the three months ending March 31, 2020, are not necessarily indicative of the results for the remainder of the fiscal year.
+The consolidated financial statements as of December 31, 2019, have been audited by an independent registered public accounting firm.
+The accounting policies and procedures employed in the preparation of these condensed consolidated financial statements have been derived from the audited financial statements of Orbsat Corp F/K/A/ Orbital Tracking Corp. (the "Company") for the year ended December 31, 2019, which are contained in the Company's annual report on Form 10-K as filed with the Securities and Exchange Commission (the "SEC") on March 30, 2020.
+The consolidated balance sheet as of December 31, 2019 was derived from those financial statements.